 The growths are not contagious and do not spread from contact with others.
 Some people notice that the growths tend to spread on their skin over time.

 The primary risk factor appears to be age.
-Some research suggests that exposure to sunlight may increase the chances of developing seborrheic keratosis.

 Other risk factors include: